qase-tms/qase-phpunit/README.md

 ```
 https://app.qase.io/run/QASE_PROJECT_CODE
 ```

+If test fails, a defect will be automatically created

 ## Using parameterization

 PHPUnit reporter also allows you to perform parameterization of the test case.
 To do this, you need to specify a dataprovider.
 Example: